quagliato/nodejs-health-check/README.md

 * **body**: If the response should have any specific body, fill it here.

 Place the call in the crontab of a server and that's it!

+### Setting your configuration

+There are 3 ways to inject your JSON configuration to the app:

+1. Set an environment variable ` HEALTH_CHECK_CONFIG_FILE` with the path to the file;

+2. Set an environment variable `HEALTH_CHECK_CONFIG` with the whole configuration JSON;

+3. Set an environment variable `HEALTH_CHECK_CONFIG_URL` with and URL to a plain text configuration JSON, the app will request it via GET and parse it;

+### Run

+Simple as `$ npm start`.

 ## Support